 8. If You Drink, Do So in ModerationLearn about alcohol use and your health.

-About Alzheimer’s Disease & Related Dementias (ADRD)
+About Alzheimer's Disease and Related Dementias (ADRD)

-Dementia is not a specific disease but is rather a general term for the impaired ability to remember, think, or make decisions that interferes with doing everyday activities.
+Dementia is not a specific disease but is rather a general term for the impaired ability to remember, think, or make decision that interferes with doing everyday activities.
 Alzheimer's disease is the most common type of dementia.
 Though dementia mostly affects older adults, it is not a part of normal aging.

 Alzheimer's disease is the most common type of dementia.
 It is a progressive disease beginning with mild memory loss and possibly leading to loss of the ability to carry on a conversation and respond to the environment.
 Alzheimer's disease involves parts of the brain that control thought, memory, and language.